AlantinX/dsrc/README.md

 This repo was forked from Stella Bellum.
 Please credit them (notably Cekis) if you use any of the work here.

+#AlantinX
-Improving UI and making Jedi great again.
+##Improving UI and making Jedi great again.